ObviouslyLuuk/evoman_framework/README.md

 Notes:
 - could be useful tracking the duplicate fitness scores to see how diverse the population is
-- look into randomini in the environment, for evolving? inputs are limited in the following ways:
+- look into randomini in the environment, for evolving?
+- for task II be mindful of whether they use their player_controller for the competition or not (this would affect whether we train with theirs or our own) inputs are limited in the following ways:
 - no info about where the player is on the map
 - no info about the map itself (like if there's a hill in front of the player)